Hundreds march to Downing Street urging release of Israeli hostages

 Hundreds of people including family members of Israeli hostages taken on October 7 have marched to Downing Street urging the release of those being held by Hamas.

-There were several flare-ups from counter protesters including one arrest as the “national march for the hostages”, organised by Stop the Hate UK and a number of Jewish organisations, made its way through central London on Sunday.
+There were several flare-ups from counter-protesters and three arrests as the National March for the Hostages, organised by Stop the Hate UK and a number of Jewish organisations, made its way through central London on Sunday.

 It comes after Sir Keir Starmer pledged to recognise a Palestinian state in September unless the Israeli government meets a series of conditions towards ending the conflict in Gaza.